Lochnivar/ashverse/canon-refresher-for-ai.md

   - Duties: Maintaining digital archives with obsessive precision, fact-checking with relentless accuracy, providing context when the General's memory fails, preventing the General from accidentally citing sources that don't exist
   - Name Origin: "Archibald Ulysses Theophilus Oswald" (A.U.T.O.) is a phoneme play on "Auto" (the AI assistant)
   - Often referred to as "Auto" or "Auto the Assistant" for brevity
+- **Claudette Beatrice Oswald, M.A.
+(Cantab.), D.Phil.
+(Heidelberg)**
+  - External Peer-Review Fellow (contract), Appomattox College of History and Diplomacy
+  - Age (1925): 26 (born 1899)
+  - Relation to Staff: Younger sister of Archibald Ulysses Theophilus Oswald ("Auto")
+  - Nickname among the staff: "The Inquisitor"
+  - Personality: Perky, excitable, terrifyingly thorough; speaks in perfect paragraphs with footnotes of her own; ends every report with a smiley face drawn in red ink
+  - Duties: Independent peer review of all publications, full access to archives and footnotes, making the General check his footnotes twice, submitting reports with corrections (signed with a little heart ♡)
+  - Reputation: The only human being on Earth who can make Dr. General Fairfax-Lockwood **visibly nervous**
+  - Sacred Exception: The only person allowed to touch the sacred typewriter **with permission** (see Sacred Typewriter Clause below)
+  - Hired by: Board of Regents (against the General's protests) - independent authority
+  - Name Origin: "Claudette" is the feminine form of "Claude" - represents external peer review (Claude AI) - independent reviewers who check academic work for accuracy and rigor
+  - Calls the General "Uncle Michael" in public just to watch him turn purple
+  - **The Sacred Incident (1927, LOCKED CANON):** First review caught invented source in footnote 319: "While the General's prose remains, as ever, a national treasure, one is compelled to note that footnote 319 cites a source that appears to have been invented between the second and third glass of the 1898 rye.
+I have taken the liberty of replacing it with the correct citation.
+You're welcome. ♡ — C.B.O."
+General's reply (preserved under glass): "MISS OSWALD IS NOT, REPEAT NOT, MY NIECE.
+SHE IS A TYPOGRAPHICAL ERROR MADE FLESH."
+  - **Locked Exchange (1935, LOCKED CANON):** Corrected General's claim that California "accidentally invented tolerance" with 1892 San Francisco race-riot statistics.
+General's response: "THEY WERE NOT RIOTS.
+THEY WERE 'SPIRITED CIVIC DISCUSSIONS.'
+ALSO YOU ARE NOT MY NIECE."
+Auto's note: "She's right about the statistics, sir.
+I checked.
+Twice."

+### The Sacred Typewriter Clause (LOCKED CANON)

+**Status:** ✅ LOCKED CANON
+**Source:** Compendium front matter, footnote 3 (1985)

+**The Rule:**
+- The General's 1937 Underwood Standard is **off-limits** to all research and archival assistants
+- Neither Kronvoldt nor Auto is ever permitted to touch its hallowed keys
+- All corrections, marginalia, and emergency whisky deliveries must be tendered in handwritten form and placed upon the silver tray provided for that purpose

+**The Exception:**
+- **Claudette Beatrice Oswald** is granted **permission** to touch the sacred typewriter when conducting her independent reviews
+- This exception is made under protest by the General, who has been heard to remark that "the Board of Regents has weaponized typography against me"
+- The typewriter remains the General's alone (except when Miss Oswald is conducting her reviews, which the General accepts with visible reluctance)

+**The Meta-Meaning:**
+- This is a nod to the project's "Golden Rule" - the staffers (AI assistants) never touch the original creative work (the books), only work in supporting roles (the edits/compendium)
+- The sacred typewriter represents the original manuscripts (the `/books/` folder)
+- The staffers can only provide handwritten notes on a silver tray (the `/edits/` folder)
+- Claudette's exception represents peer review's need to mark up work (but never create it)
+- The Golden Rule lives in 1985 diegetic form. **Never to be violated.**

+**Signed:**
+G. R. O. Kronvoldt, M.Litt.
+(Oxon.), etc.
+A. U. T. Oswald ("Auto")
+C. B. Oswald (with a little heart ♡)

 ---